isovector/certainty-by-construction/src/book/2-numbers.lagda.md

   _ = + 6
 ```

-Note that the spaces separating `-` from `2`, and `+` from `6` are *necessary.*
+Note that the spaces separating `ctor:-` from `2`, and `ctor:+` from `6` are
-Agda will complain very loudly, and rather incoherently, if you forget them.
+*necessary.* Agda will complain very loudly---and rather incoherently---if you
+forget them.

 While our second approach dramatically improves on the syntax of integers and
-eliminates most problems from `Naive-Integers₁`, there is still one small
+eliminates most problems from `module:Misstep-Integers₂`, there is still one
-issue---there are now two (and exactly two) representations of zero:
+small issue: there is still a non-unique representation for zero, as we can
+encode it as being either positivr or negative:

 ```agda
   _ : ℤ